Brantley Gilbert: Personal life

-It was announced in September 2012 that Brantley Gilbert was dating country music singer and actress Jana Kramer.
-They met at the CMT Music Awards in June 2012.
-They were engaged on January 20, 2013, his 28th birthday.
-They split in August 2013.

-In June 2015, Gilbert married Georgia school teacher Amber Cochran in a small ceremony at his home.
-He admitted that she was the girl who inspired his singles "You Don't Know Her Like I Do" and "More Than Miles", among several others.
-In 2017, on his "The Devil Don't Sleep" tour, he announced he would be a father in November.
-In 2017, Gilbert and his wife welcomed their first child, a son.
-In 2019, they welcomed their second child, a daughter.

 In 2013, Gilbert embarked on an eight-day USO tour to entertain American service members stationed in Italy and Kuwait.

 Brantley Gilbert was in a near-fatal truck accident when he was 19.
 Gilbert is an active Christian, and his song "My Faith In You", from his album Just as I Am, speaks of his faith.
 In May 2015, Gilbert got a tattoo showing his support of the Second Amendment to the United States Constitution.

-Gilbert chose to headline the NRA's Country Concert in February, 2023 two days before the 5 year anniversary of the Parkland massacre.
+Gilbert headlined the NRA's Country Concert in February 2023.

+In April 2023, Gilbert smashed a can of Bud Light on stage after saying "Yeah, fuck that".
+Bud Light had recently become the focus of a boycott from conservatives because of a sponsored Instagram post by transgender activist Dylan Mulvaney.

+Relationships

+It was announced in September 2012 that Brantley Gilbert was dating country music singer and actress Jana Kramer.
+They were engaged on January 20, 2013, his 28th birthday, but split in August 2013.

+In October 2014, Gilbert got engaged to Amber Cochran, a teacher, after reconnecting as they first dated in high school.
+The couple were married in June 2015, and have three children.